• Skip to primary navigation

 Creaming butter in a large bowl with a mixer.

 Step 1: Pulse the freeze-dried blueberries into a powder.
-Then cream the room temperature butter and salt on medium-high speed for 10 minutes in a stand mixer or in the bowl of an electric hand mixer.
+Then cream the room temperature butter and salt on medium-high speed for 10 minutes.

 Purple frosting in a large bowl with a hand mixer.

-Step 2: Once light and fluffy, gradually mix in the powdered sugar on low speed one cup at a time.
+Step 2: Gradually mix in the powdered sugar on low speed one cup at a time.

 Add the blueberry powder and vanilla, mixing on medium speed until creamy and well combined.